siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A3 Fringe Overlap and Spatially Varying Effective Advance.md

 2u_0.
 $$

-So the density budget is exact:
+So the energy density budget is exact:

-- each incoming beam contributes mean density $u_0$,
+- each incoming beam contributes mean energy density $u_0$,
-- the overlapping pattern has mean density $2u_0$,
+- the overlapping pattern has mean energy density $2u_0$,
 - local bright fringes are denser than the mean,
 - local dark fringes are less dense than the mean,
 - the full period average recovers the two-beam budget.